shop-planner/shop3/README.md

 get the libraries that SHOP3 depends on.

-If you wish to use Quicklisp, follow the installation instructions for quicklisp at the above site, and then clone the SHOP3 repository into the `local-projects` subdirectory of your Quicklisp install directory.
-Once this is done, you should be able to:
+If you wish to use Quicklisp, follow the installation instructions for quicklisp at the above site.
+Now you have two choices: you can install SHOP3 through Quicklisp, or you can check out SHOP3 from here (GitHub) and use Quicklisp only for the required dependencies.

+#### The Easy way -- do everything with Quicklisp

 1. Start CL
 2. Inside CL, enable Quicklisp
 3. Enter `(ql:quickload "shop3")` into the CL REPL.

+#### With your own copy of SHOP3

+This installation method is best for someone who is interested in developing new HTN planning capabilities with SHOP and will want to be modifying the source of the planning system.
+If you would just like to develop planning domains and problems, then the simpler, all-Quicklisp method is probably better for you.
+You can always check out a copy of the repo later if you want.

+1. Clone the SHOP3 repository into the `local-projects` subdirectory of your Quicklisp install directory (see the Quicklisp docs).
+2. Start CL
+3. Inside CL, enable Quicklisp
+4. Enter `(ql:quickload "shop3")` into the CL REPL.

 Quicklisp contains all of the dependencies that SHOP3 requires *except* the `"pddl-utils"` system.
 This system is only used in the tests, or for some optional